SansGuidon/bookmarks/README.md

 * [Patrick Louis](https://venam.nixers.net/blog/psychology/2019/03/01/internet-time.html) - (2019) Time On The Internet
 * [The Tarot Cards Of Tech](http://tarotcardsoftech.artefactgroup.com/) - Gaze into the future of your product and consider the impact of what we create | See also Ethics vs Technology, Black Mirror
 * [James Conca](https://www.forbes.com/sites/jamesconca/2012/06/10/energys-deathprint-a-price-always-paid/#71ef4f07709b) - (2012) How Deadly Is Your Kilowatt?
 We Rank The Killer Energy Sources | It seems that Coal is way more harmful than Nuclear.
+* [Bohm Dialogue](https://en.m.wikipedia.org/wiki/Bohm_Dialogue) - (also known as Bohmian Dialogue or "Dialogue in the Spirit of David Bohm") is a freely flowing group conversation in which participants attempt to reach a common understanding, experiencing everyone's point of view fully, equally and nonjudgementally.[1]
+This can lead to new and deeper understanding.
+The purpose is to solve the communication crises that face society,[2] and indeed the whole of human nature and consciousness.

 # Sports
 * [Electric Unicycle Forum](http://forum.electricunicycle.org/) - forum for reviews and discussions related to electric unicycles